- When Should I Get My Dachshund Fixed?

 The procedure of neutering your Dachshund should always be carried out by a veterinarian or a trained professional.
 It is a simple procedure which stops your dog from breeding.

 For the male dog, castration is done by removing the testicles while the dog is under anesthesia.
+If you would rather keep your dog’s testicles intact, newer procedures at several top veterinary hospitals and teaching universities are performing vasectomies as a way of keeping the dog from producing offspring.

 Why is Spaying and Neutering Important?